thib-mary/teleport/rfd/0153-resource-guidelines.md

   // UpsertFoo creates or updates a Foo resource. rpc UpsertFoo(UpsertFooRequest) returns (UpsertFooResponse);

-  // DeleteFoo removes the specified Foo resource. rpc DeleteFoo(DeleteFooRequest) returns (google.protobuf.Empty);
+  // DeleteFoo hard deletes the specified Foo resource. rpc DeleteFoo(DeleteFooRequest) returns (google.protobuf.Empty);
 }

 // Request for GetFoo.
 message GetFooRequest {
-  // The name of the Foo resource to retrieve. string name = 1;
+  // The id of the Foo resource to retrieve. string foo_id = 1;
 }

 // Response for GetFoo.